philwantsfish/cert2json/README.md

 console.log(JSON.stringify(cert, null, 2))
 ```

-Or the same example parsing a certificate from a Buffer
+Or the same example, but parsing a certificate from memory.
+The parse function expects a [Buffer](https://nodejs.org/api/buffer.html) containing the certificate data.

 ```javascript
 // Import the library